Richa-devaliya/Fake-News-Detection/README.md

 ---

-## 📁 Dataset

-> *(Add the dataset source or upload it if needed)*
-This notebook uses a labeled dataset of fake and real news articles.
-If not included, download it from [Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) or similar sources.

----

 ## 🧠 Model Overview

 - Vectorization: TF-IDF
 - Classifier: Logistic Regression / Passive Aggressive Classifier *(based on your code)*
 - Train/Test Split: 80/20

----

-## 🤝 Contributing

-Feel free to fork this project, raise issues, or suggest improvements!

----

-## 📜 License

-This project is licensed under the MIT License.